technology-toolbox/Notebook/Infrastructure/MIMIC2 - Windows Server 2016.md

 ### Configure task sequence - "Windows Server 2016"

-Edit the task sequence to include the actions required to update the reference image with the latest updates from WSUS, copy Toolbox content from ICEMAN, install .NET Framework 3.5, and easily suspend the deployment process after installing applications.
+Edit the task sequence to include the actions required to update the reference image with the latest updates from WSUS, copy Toolbox content from ICEMAN and easily suspend the deployment process after installing applications.

 1. Open **Deployment Workbench**, expand **Deployment Shares / MDT Build Lab ([\\\\ICEMAN\\MDT-Build\$](\\ICEMAN\MDT-Build$)) / Task Sequences / Windows Server 2016**, right-click **Windows Server 2016 - Baseline**, and click **Properties**.
 2. In the **Windows Server 2016 - Baseline Properties** window:
    1. On the **General **tab, configure the following settings:
-      1. Comments: **Reference image - Toolbox content, .NET Framework 3.5, and latest patches**
+      1. Comments: **Reference image - Toolbox content and latest patches**
    2. On the **Task Sequence** tab, configure the following settings:
       1. **State Restore**
          1. Enable the **Windows Update (Pre-Application Installation)** action.